-The Big Doll House was the first movie Pam Grier actually had a big role in.
+The Big Doll House is the first movie with a big role for 70s blaxploitation star Pam Grier.
 It’s also the first time she teams up with Jack Hill.
-Together they would both become the face of blaxploitation with Coffy and Foxy Brown.
-But before that would become their breakthrough they did a couple of “chicks in chains” movies together, the Big Doll House being the first, the Big Bird Cage the second.
-Grier starred into other prison-themed movies like Women in Cages and Black mama, white mama.
-Amazing actually she transcended above these movies and became a star.
-Practically the rest of the casts in these movies got nowhere.
+Together they became the face of blaxploitation with movies like Coffy and Foxy Brown.
+But before their definitive breakthrough they made a couple of “chicks in chains” movies together.
+The Big Doll House being the first and the Big Bird Cage the second.
+Grier herself also stars in two other prison-themed movies: Women in Cages and Black Mama, White Mama.
+It’s quite amazing actually that she transcended above these movies and became a star.
+The rest of the female casts in these movies got nowhere.
 At least not in front of the camera.

-The story this time: same as always… Young American girl is convicted in a South American or Asian country and we follow her to prison.
-Here she shares a cell with other American women, all hot and sexy.
-She has to learn how things work in jail, endure torture, try out lesbian affection, mud-wrestle, try to escape and soap other womens backsides and breasts in the shower.
-Very important.
+The story is the same as always.
+A young American girl goes to prison in a South American or Asian country after a conviction.
+The prison she shares a cell with other American women who are all sexy.
+She has to learn how things work in jail, endure torture, try out some lesbian affection, mud-wrestle, try to escape and soap other women’s backsides and breasts in the shower.
+Especially that last thing is very important.

-Big Doll House is not a good movie.
-It’s entertaining and it actually is an easy watch but it’s exploitation to it’s core and it’s better than Women in Cages.
+Big Doll House is not a really good movie.
+But which women-in-prison movie actually is?
+It’s entertaining and it actually is an easy watch but it is still an exploitation movie.
+But at least it’s better than Women in Cages.